drewjtaylor/drews-node-project/README.md

 If you like you can answer the prompts, but since this is just for development don't stress about it.
 You can even just enter all answers blank.

+## 3. Start the database

-## 3. From the parent folder of "data", run the following:
+From the parent folder of "data", run the following:

 <code>mongod --dbpath=data</code>

+Leave this terminal running.

+## 4. Create users

 Now we need two users to try out our endpoints--one who is an admin and one who is not.

 There are multiple ways to go about this.
 In this guide, I recommend creating users with Postman, then manually altering one to be an admin.

-## 4. Make sure the databse is currently connected to the "data" folder.
+Make sure the databse is currently connected to the "data" folder.

 In a separate terminal, from the root folder (where you see package.json), run: